Building with Christopher Alexander ~ An Illustrated Memoir

 Starting with a Dark Hole in the Woods, Coming to...

-There won't be a primer here on Chris's work—there are plenty of other sites for that, and I'll link you to them.
-If you're not familiar with his many books and projects, do investigate.
-If you already know the works, jump right into this account of how the Whidbey House—or as I call the place, Dromnavarna—came to be.
-I'm working my way through towers of notes.
-They'll be posted here in the coming months.more
+There won't be a primer here on Chris's work—there are plenty of other places for that; I've given you links to a few below.
+If you already know his many books and projects, then jump right into this account of how the Whidbey House—or as I call the place, Dromnavarna, came to be.
+THE TOUR is a good place to start.

 There are hundreds of "patterns" in Chris's research into what makes a built space beautiful and comfortable, what makes it have "the quality that has no name."
-Devotees of his work who have toured our place spot them and even remember their numbers in A Pattern Language.
+Devotees of his work who have toured our place spot them and even call out their numbers in A Pattern Language.

-This photo shows a basic one: site repair.
 The topography of our land is best described as "rumpled carpet."
-There are 20 acres and almost none of it is flat, a place where you could make a garden or play bocce.
-So the house hangs over the side of a rumple, with a precious flat area preserved in front of...more
+There are 10 acres and almost none of it is flat, a place where you could make a garden or play bocce or sit at tables on the grass to have lunch.

 An architect is "supposed" to draw up some nice plans, hand them to a contractor, and go away.
 Unless said architect has absorbed Alexander's way of building.
 That architect is going to make whatever plans the building inspector requires and then work day-to-day on the house, changing, adjusting, making it real in full form.